basetenlabs/truss-examples/magic-animate/README.md

 3. `seed` (optional): A random seed for the model.
 4. `steps` (optional): The number of iterations the model runs through.
 5. `guidance_scale` (optional): Used to determine how closely the image generation follows the prompt.
+6. `grid` (optional): A boolean value which controls if the output comes back with all the clips or just the individual output.

+If `grid` is passed in as `True` the model will respond with a JSON object with two keys: `output` and `grid_clip`.
+If `grid` is not passed in or is set to `False` the JSON object returned only has one key `output`.
+Both `output` and `grid_clip` are MP4 files returned as a base64 string.

 Here is an example of how to invoke this model: